 (bruxism) to nightmares.
 Some sleeping disorders have serious side effects and are sufficiently substantial to interfere with normal mental, physical, and passionate working of the body.
 The purpose of this research paper is to show the various sleeping disorders, their causes and different solutions that can be used to attest the disorders.

 A few tests known as polysomnography (poly-many, …show more content…

-Yager, 2011).
-Sleep apnea can be grouped into two categories.
-The first one, obstructive sleep apnea is the most common.
 It results from a blockage of the human airways which occurs due to the collapse of the soft tissue in the throat while an individual is asleep.
 The second category is called central apnea.
 In this case, the brain fails in signaling the muscles to breathe, something that is attributed to instability in the respiratory control center.
 The disorder can affect anybody from young to old people.
 Individuals who are at risk include the following groups, those who are overweight, males, people who are over 40 of age.
 Those with large neck sizes, precisely 17 inches or greater in men, while 16 inches or higher in females are also at risk of developing the severe disorders (Mahowald & Schenck, 2015).
 The effects include the possibility of a stroke, heart failure, diabetes, high blood pressure, and depression.

 Untreated sleep apnea can be responsible for poor performance in daily activities, as for the young children it could be a reason behind underachievement.
 The treatment options for sleep apnea may include wearing of oral sleeping devices at night, a medication that will help an individual remain awake during the day.
-Surgery may be considered for complicated cases known as Uvulopalatopharyngoplasty (UPPP).
-Individuals may also be advised to consider lifestyle changes such as loss of weight.
-People who suspect to be having apnea should visit the doctor as soon as possible to avoid complications.
+Surgery may be considered for complicated